China Guiding Cases Project

-The CGCP also produces summaries of different areas of Chinese law, each of which includes an overview of the particular area of law, historical background, and links to related reference materials including legislation, judicial interpretations, cases, and other materials.
+- Summaries of Selected Areas of Chinese Law: The CGCP also produces summaries of different areas of Chinese law, each of which includes an overview of the particular area of law, historical background, and links to related reference materials including legislation, judicial interpretations, cases and other materials.
 Part of the growing database of Chinese legal materials the CGCP is creating, these summaries, among other purposes, help Chinese citizens understand what their fundamental rights are and how to deal with legal issues encountered in their daily lives.

 - Stanford Law School

 - Supreme People’s Court of China